-A monthly report will be provided to the DSL and DDSL from the ICT Team using data from Netsupport DNA.
+Securus provide a monthly report to th DSL and DDSL.
 Information will be shared with Heads of Year and Form Tutors to support preventative education around any emerging patterns or trends related to Online Safety.

 The DSL and Deputies log behaviour and safeguarding issues related to online safety.
 Online safety incidents are reported via MyConcern.
-All staff are responsible for monitoring online safety when using IT facilties in school and reporting student issues via MyConcern.
+All staff are responsible for monitoring online safety when using IT facilities in school and reporting student issues via MyConcern.